 - Most marigold plant diseases will be due to fungal spores, so correct watering is key.

-- Removing infected plant material can also help limit spread of disease.
+- Removing infected plant material can also help limit the spread of disease.

 - Amend soil with well-rotted compost.
 If you have heavy clay soil, add sand or other grit to loosen the soil.